RoselynAdams/100-days-of-code/README.md

 **Thoughts:** Today I learned about how different classes and ids override one another.
 It was helpful to learn how each is read.
 I can also see this coming in handy when I'm coding and don't know why something looks the way it does or when I want to override a style from a CSS library.

 ### Day 12
-**Today’s progress:** Sorry code, you didn't get much of my time today.
+**Today’s progress:** I started to work on responsive desing today.
+Trucking right along!

-**Thoughts:** I got to work with hex color today, which I've been waiting/wanting to do since day one!
+**Thoughts:** I started the resposive design with boostrap section of Free Code Camp today.
+I centered text, made images mobile-responsive, added buttons and styled them for days.
+I'm definitely starting to feel more confident with writing code from scratch when prompted.
+Baby steps!